tdnvl/flask-mega-tutorial/README.md

 > The RotatingFileHandler class is nice because it rotates the logs, ensuring that the log files do not grow too large when the application runs for a long time.
 In this case I’m limiting the size of the log file to 10KB, and I’m keeping the last ten log files as backup.

+# Chapter 8: Followers

+Stopped at Listing 8.1—to be added.